berkuda di pantai rua (1)

 3. Well-Preserved Culture

 What makes Sumba even more unique is the locals.
 The people of Sumba still preserve their culture very well, and it shows in their architecture, traditional ceremonies, and clothing.
+You can learn about this culture directly from the locals when visiting the island.
+This includes the making of ikat, a gorgeous textile special to the island.

 Better yet, you can witness some traditional ceremonies if you visit at the right time.
 Some are festive, like the Pasola in which the tribes’ representatives ride on a horse and fight with a spear.
 Be aware that some ancient rituals involve animal sacrifice to provide food for the entire village.